 If you want to learn all these four elements, you can receive advanced training through Thai Healing Massage Academy’s online courses, including certification options and CEUs.

 The author, Shama Kern, is the founder and director of Thai Healing Massage Academy and the creator of 20 online Thai Massage training courses.
-He has been practicing and teaching Thai Massage for 18 years.
+He has been practicing and teaching Thai Massage for over two decades.